bluewind159/DFG/README.md

 ### Reproducibility

 Contrastive learning is sensitive to hyper-parameters.
-We report results with fixed random seed but we observe higher results with unfixed seed.
+We report results with fixed random seed.

 * The results reported in the main table can be observed with following settings under `seed=3`.